SAP-samples/hana-developer-cli-tool-example/README.md

 </edmx:Edmx>
 ```

-This tool will even create a temporary OData V4 service for any existing table, view or Calcuation View and launch a test Fiori Ui locally.
+This tool will even create a temporary OData V4 service for any existing table, view or Calculation View and launch a test Fiori Ui locally.
 ![Fioir Example](images/ex1.png)

 ## Commands